JimohSegun/html/README.md

-# This Is My First HTML Project
+# This Is My HTML Project

 *It's an extremely simple design
 *I added a minimal style in the table content